 If you have a medical condition or do not wish to use caffeine for another reason, then simply switch each of the products detailed above with the non-caffeine equivalent from High5 and ignore the section on caffeine loading before your event.

 The American College of Sports Nutrition states that:

 “Muscle cramps are associated with dehydration and electrolyte deficits and muscle fatigue.”

 Adding ZERO Neutral Tabs to your drink boosts the electrolyte content and provides magnesium.
 This might be particularly useful in hot conditions.

-Drink 400ml Protein Recovery as soon as you finish.
+Drink 400ml Recovery Drink as soon as you finish.
 Eat a balanced meal one to two hours later.